Why are activities with movement important in Spanish class?

-When I create this game template, I alternate question slides with an answer slide directly after.
+When I create each game template, I alternate question slides with an answer slide directly after.
 This way, students can see the correct spelling/punctuation of each answer even if they answered incorrectly.
 I found that projecting the answers as we go was much more efficient than repeating the correct answer over and over and sometimes pausing to write it on the board.

 After each question, the student in the front desk moves to the back of their team, and each other team member moves forward.
 This way, students all have a turn at being the 5 point responder, or in “La Silla Caliente.”

 This is a game I like to play when we have at least 30 minutes available.
 My teams get VERY competitive, and I’d say this is the game they request the most!
 We don’t get to play it very often, which I think makes them even more eager to play 🙂

 This is an activity that calls for LOTS of movement.
 Ideally, students should be moving almost every single time you ask a new question.
 I do have a few sets available if you’d like to see how I set them up!